Inneren12/ARWeld/docs/MODEL_JSON_SPEC.md

 - `units` — Must be `"mm"` in v0.1.
 Case-insensitive on input; normalized to `"mm"`.
 - `nodes` — Array of node objects.
 - `members` — Array of member objects referencing node ids.
+- `boltGroups` — Optional array of bolt group definitions (reserved for v0.1; safe to omit).
 - `plates` — Optional array of plate definitions (can be omitted).
 - `connections` — Optional array describing how members/plates are grouped.
 - `meta` — Optional string map for auxiliary properties (e.g., source, revision).